social-experiments/EduOnEdge/README.md

   * First, go to Edit > Preferences> Projects> SDK Locations > .NET CORE
   * Right click on CapDeviceManager in the explorer view in MonoDevelop and click on Restore NuGet Packages
   * Click on the 3 dots on the right side of the location input field
   * Go to /usr/share/dotnet/dotnet and choose it.
+Then close preferences
+  * Right click Dependencies folder in MonoDevelop and update it
-  * Close preferences and rebuild the project
+  * Rebuild and then run the project
+  * The output console should display the link of the webpage

 2. Run the project, if the browser doesn't open up, manually go to
 ```